RackHD/docs/docs/rackhd/authentication.rst

 -----------------------------------------

 When 'authEnabled' is set to 'true' in the config.json file for an endpoint, authentication will be needed to access the APIs that are defined within that endpoint.
+Enabling authentication will also enable authorization control when accessing API 2.0 and Redfish APIs.

 This section describes how to access APIs that need authentication.